 GRADES/CREDIT: Credit for 1 General Education Course (or the equivalent of 3 college credits at most colleges/universities on the semester system) will be awarded for successful completion of the program.
 Grades will be determined by quizzes, projects and writing assignments.

 SCHOLARSHIPS: A limited number of full and partial need-based scholarships are available for the Pre-College Program through a generous grant from The Memorial Foundation.
-To apply for a scholarship, please provide additional brief explanation of financial need and reasons for seeking a scholarship with a 2013 income tax return with your 2014 Pre-College Application.
+To apply for a scholarship, please provide additional brief explanation of financial need and reasons for seeking a scholarship with a 2016 income tax return with your 2017 application.
 No additional application is necessary.
-The scholarship deadline is the same as the application deadline, April 25, 2014.
+The scholarship deadline is the same as the application deadline, May 1, 2017.
 Applicants should contact the Community Education office for more details at (615) 383-4848.

-REFUND POLICY: Sorry, no refunds will be given after final payment deadline of June 13th.
+REFUND POLICY: Deposit is non-refundable.
+No refunds will be given after final payment deadline of June 20th.

 EARN A COLLEGE SCHOLARSHIP!